 - Email: email@example.com

 2. How to go from Narita Airport to Book and Bed Tokyo Asakusa?

-I love how easy it is to get to this Hostel.
-Most of the international flights arrive at Narita Airport, so I will write a short instruction to help you to get here easier.
+I love how easy it is to get to this hostel.
+Most international flights arrive at Narita Airport, so I will write a short instruction to help you get here easier.

 There are two options that you can choose:

-Using Keisei Narita Limited Express.
+- Using Keisei Narita Limited Express.
 You will need to change at Ueno Station and then get on Tokyo Metro Ginza Line – for Asakusa.
-The total cost from Narita Airport to Book and Bed Tokyo Asakusa is ¥1,200 overall.

-You can buy the ticket either at the ticket machine or at the Information Stand.
-I bought mine from the Information Stand and received a small map of the train system in Tokyo, which was really useful.
+You can buy the ticket either at the ticket machine or the Information Stand.
+I bought mine from the Information Stand and received a small map of the train system in Tokyo, which was helpful.

 3. The surrounding area

-Here is the surrounding area of this hostel.
-Asakusa, Tokyo has a nice vibe of traditional Tokyo with shops and street-food stalls along the street.
+Asakusa, Tokyo has a friendly vibe of traditional Tokyo with shops and street-food stalls along the street.

 Let’s say hello to the receptionist!
-He will introduce you all the necessary information about this hostel.
+He will introduce all the necessary information about this hostel.